tuiwidgets/tuiwidgets/doc/ZRoot.rst

 It sets a default palette, clears the widget and handles switching between windows using :kbd:`F6` and :kbd:`Shift+F6`.

 Commonly an application has a class derived from ZRoot to setup the user interface widget tree.
-It is recommended to create the widgets in an overriden :cpp:func:`~void Tui::ZRoot::terminalChanged()` function, so that all terminal auto detection is already finished when the widget tree is build.
+It is recommended to create the widgets in an overridden :cpp:func:`~void Tui::ZRoot::terminalChanged()` function, so that all terminal auto detection is already finished when the widget tree is build.

 Example